2024 United States drone sightings: Misidentified objects

 Manned aircraft were a common source of misidentifications.

-Experts and analysts largely attributed the reported sightings to misperceptions of conventional aerial objects and astronomical phenomena.
+Experts and analysts largely attributed the sightings to misperceptions of conventional aerial objects and astronomical phenomena.
 Drone expert William Austin analyzed imagery and reports, concluding that many "large drones" were likely misidentified manned aircraft, cell tower lights, or smaller drones.
 After reviewing extensive video evidence, Austin stated that all of the sightings were either misidentified airplanes or small drones whose use had increased due to media coverage.
 He suggested the parallax effect as a possible cause for some misidentifications.

-Vijay Kumar, dean of Penn Engineering, said that most of the images he saw in relation to the sightings were of legally operating aircraft and that popular fear about drones was due to their association with autonomous robots in science fiction and popular culture, and concerns about surveillance.
+Vijay Kumar, dean of Penn Engineering, stated that most images showed legally operating aircraft and that popular fear about drones was due to their association with autonomous robots in science fiction and popular culture, and concerns about surveillance.
 Similarly, Missy Cummings, a professor of engineering at George Mason University and drone researcher, said that people were probably seeing stars, aircraft, or reflections.
 She noted that drones were the least likely explanations, since it is "actually pretty hard to pick these out of the sky".

 Celestial objects were frequently mistaken as drones.
 Pictured: the Moon, Venus, Pleiades, and a satellite.

 Amie Gallagher, a planetarium director, suggested autokinesis as a possible explanation for some sightings.
 She described this phenomenon as an illusion of motion created when a person's eye muscles attempt to focus while staring at a celestial object.
 Skeptic Mick West proposed that many sightings were likely misidentifications and that videos purportedly showing unusual objects could be explained by the limitations of smartphone cameras.

-Former United States Representative Adam Kinzinger stated on CNN that after reviewing many videos of alleged drone sightings, he concluded that all of them were airplanes.
+Former United States Representative Adam Kinzinger stated on CNN that after reviewing many videos of alleged drones, he concluded that all of them were airplanes.
 He suggested that public concern arose from misidentification of high-altitude jets.
 Similarly, Tom Adams, a counter-drone defense consultant and former FBI agent, blamed "hysteria" for manned aircraft being mistaken for drones.
 According to Adams, nighttime observers frequently confuse objects like manned aircraft, planets, satellites, and the International Space Station with drones.

 The FBI and New Jersey State Police warned residents against targeting suspected drones with lasers or firearms, noting that many were actually manned aircraft.
 Authorities emphasized that shooting at aircraft risked occupant safety while lasers could hit the eyes of pilots.